Junior High Social Studies

 The DESK Standards define the content and essential skills for each of the social studies courses.
 These documents are based on the Utah State Board of Education's Social Studies Standards and are the focus of instruction and learning in Davis School District classrooms.

-Three types of standards
+Three types of standards:

 The DESK Content Standards are unique to each course and outline the major topics and concepts to be explored.
-In most courses, the Content Standards are accompanied by a Topic Checklist that provides direction for the teacher in how to use the the standards.

 The DESK Civic Preparedness Standards describe how the use of current issues and events in every social studies classroom promote both and awareness of current issues and events, and ability to understand, apply, and discuss them.
 They are the same for all courses.
+(Printer-friendly Civic Engagement Standards)

 Foundations of Social Studies|Utah Studies is the introductory course for social studies in Davis School District.
 Curricular content consists of key themes and concepts drawn from the social sciences of geography, history, economics, and government.
 Each of the concepts is explored through the use of Utah-specific examples, or Utah Studies.
 Literacy, historical thinking, and spatial skills are developed through the study of the concepts in the abstract and real-world Utah examples.
 The course focuses on the reading of both informational text and authentic and primary source materials.